 How long should it take me?

 At the back of my edition of The Artists Way this question is answered but I’m going to give my own experience of how long things take.
 For me, writing 3 pages of Morning Pages each day can take around 45 minutes and I’m not a particularly slow writer.
 I think it’s because I like to make a moment of it.
 I get a cup of coffee before my children are awake and I get back into bed and I write them there before I’ve even got dressed.
 Sometimes I do them somewhere more interesting like outside in the summer as the sun rises or I’ll snuggle up on the sofa with a blanket and a candle lit.
-It really depends on my mood and whatever makes the experience less of a burden.
+It really depends on my mood.

 My Artists dates can last from 1 hour to a whole day.
 Sometimes I might even have more then one a week.